 - Location extensions

-Ad extensions are a great way to differentiate from the competition in Google ads search.
+Ad extensions are a great way to differentiate from the competition in Google ad searches.
 As they do not increase the campaign costs, we should never ignore them.

-Note that, starting the 30th of June 2022, Google will automatically create & edit the expanded text ads instead of advertisers.
-The purpose is to serve better the online users & deliver useful ads.
+Note that, starting the 30th of June 2022, Google will automatically create and edit the expanded text ads instead of advertisers.
+The purpose is to serve online users and deliver useful ads.